Cox Models: History

 By 1983, Leisure Dynamics was facing bankruptcy.
 Their engineer William Selzer, the designer of the "Babe Bee" .049 aircraft engine, joined with a local businessman to purchase the Cox company.
 The new company, Aeromil Engineering Company, changed the name of the company from Cox Company to Cox Hobbies, Incorporated, in 1984.
 Growth of the company continued, but its factory space became fragmented since the operations were spread out over a number of leased buildings.
 This prompted a move to a consolidated facility in Corona, California, in 1990.

 In January 1996, a leading model toy rocket manufacturer, Estes Industries, purchased Cox Hobbies, Incorporated, and relocated operations from Southern California to the Estes facility in Penrose, Colorado.
 This signaled a major change in marketing direction for the new company, now known as Cox Models.
 A great many new products were aimed towards a mass market and they were sold in large chain stores and discount stores.

-In February 2009 Estes Industries sold all of their remaining old classic Cox stock to several private buyers from the USA and Canada, one of them being a small privately owned company from Canada.
-In June 2009 they launched a website Cox International to sell their stock online and also via eBay.
-Some of the former Cox model train line is now sold by the Wm.
+In February 2009, Estes Industries sold its surplus Cox inventory to several private buyers in the U.S. and Canada, while the former Cox model train line was acquired by the Wm.
 K. Walthers company.
+Although MECOA approached Estes that same year to purchase Cox Hobbies in its entirety, Hobbico simultaneously expressed interest in acquiring Estes along with all its subsidiaries.
+Ultimately, instead of divesting the Cox brand separately, Estes-Cox was sold to Hobbico in late 2009.

-In January 2010 Estes-Cox Corporation was purchased by Hobbico based in Champaign, Illinois.
-These are the official owners of the former Cox name and logo and the Cox Models product line up consists of grand total of three basic Radio controlled electric trainer model airplanes.
+In January 2010, Hobbico, based in Champaign, Illinois, became the official owner of the former Cox name, logo, and the Cox Models product line.
+Following the bankruptcy of Hobbico in 2018, the Model Engine Corp. of America (MECOA) purchased Cox Hobbies in its entirety from the Estes Corporation in 2019.

-To the present day Cox International continue to revive the original classic Cox brand of miniature aircraft engines as well as introducing new engine versions, reproduction parts, spare parts and accessories.
+Through this acquisition, MECOA obtained ownership of the COX product line, trademarks, and logos.
+The transaction included all original molds, machinery, inventory, tooling, and engineering drawings.
+Over the following years, amid the disruptions of the COVID-19 pandemic, these assets were relocated from the former facility in Penrose, Colorado, to MECOA’s headquarters in Irwindale, California.